ejakait/Moon/projects/index.md

 ---
 layout: project
-title: Kaggle House Prices Prediction
+title: All Projects
-excerpt: Kaggle House Prices Prediction
+excerpt: A List of Projects
 comments: false

 ---